m6r-ai/commit-critic/README.md

 The tool searches for Metaphor guideline files (*.m6r) in:
 1. The current working directory (default)
 2. Any directories specified with the `-g` option
+3. Any directories specified with the `COMMIT_CRITIC_GUIDELINE_DIR` environment variable

 At least one valid guideline file must be found for the tool to work.